JetBrains Fleet 1.48 Help

 Set up a workspace

-In this tutorial, we will start a new project and have it initialized by Gradle.
+In this tutorial, you will start a new project and initialize it using Gradle.

 Open a workspace